Bridlington Town A.F.C.: 2019–20

 In the 2019–20 season, when three promotion places were available, Brett Agnew and assistant Anthony Bowsley had to postpone promotions when the season was ended due to the COVID-19 outbreak.

 2020–21

 The 2020–21 season was another disrupted season due to the pandemic.
 The season ended after just nine games, and the Seasiders finished with seven wins and two defeats.
 Due to a new league formation in the Northern Premier League, Bridlington were offered a promotion to the new East division, which was accepted by the club.

 Both Brett Agnew and his assistant Joe Lamplough announced that they were departing at the end of the 2021–22 season.
 The club won against Dunston FC, meaning the Seasiders would be in the Northern Premier league East division for another season.

 Former Bridlington player, and more recently, coach Mike Thompson was appointed the new Manager, with assistance from coach Adrian Costello, and goalkeeper coach Ron Milham.

+In December 2025, Scott Kerr was appointed as First Team Manager, alongside Mark Hotte as Assistant Manager.